Murghab/Мургаб River, Tajikistan 2023

 Me somewhere in the moon field

 It was only about a quarter mile or so, and it wasn’t even that bad.
 We’d both been expecting way worse.
 We blew up the boats again at the bottom and paddled out on the first real whitewater we’d seen in the whole trip.
-The water was coming through over the dam (colored green) and through it at the bottom (colored bright blue) and then mixing again into an azurazuree.
+The water was coming through over the dam (colored green) and through it at the bottom (colored bright blue) and then mixing again into an azure.
 It was very pretty, and wildly different than the dirty green from up above the dam.

 Packing back up to paddle away from the dam.